 The East Side 11km 'Core Loop' receives priority grooming attention.
 Taken in a counterclockwise direction, the loop follows 3 kilometers of easy terrain before climbing to the ridge-line.
 Tight corners on both ends of the loop have been widened and banked to make them more skier-friendly.

-The trail system is groomed for both skating and striding by a 2014 John Deere Gator with Camoplast tracks, and a 2017 Arctic Cat Bearcat Groomers Special snowmobile (4-stroke machine) pulling a variety of high-tech implements including: a medium and a large G2 (Generation 2 Tidd Tech Products) with track setters, one ABR compaction drag, and two rollers/compactors (one from Yellowstone Track Systems, the other from ABR).
+The trail system is groomed for both skating and striding by a 2020 Honda Pioneer UTV with Mattracks tracks, and a 2017 Arctic Cat Bearcat Groomers Special snowmobile (4-stroke machine) pulling a variety of high-tech implements including: a medium and a large G2 (Generation 2 Tidd Tech Products) with track setters, one ABR compaction drag, and two rollers/compactors (Yellowstone Track Systems Products).
 The Tidd Tech implements have electric actuators for adjusting teeth "on the fly" - and adjusting track setter pressure plus elevation while moving.

 The club has worked hard to make the trail an enjoyable experience for skiers of all ability levels.
 In addition to skiing, the trail is open to snowshoers (skating lane or off trail only, please).
 With its starting point at the warming house, a dedicated snowshoe trail was added December 2011.